connietsang/twitterbot/README.md

 A simple Twitter bot Python script which finds all relevant and original tweets fitting a given search query in the past 7 days and likes and retweets them.
 Uses Twitter API v2.

-API keys, bearer token, and access tokens should be specified in an .env file
+API keys, bearer token, and access tokens should be specified in a keys.env file

 The minimum number of likes and retweets a tweet must have, and the interval the script waits before liking/rting the next tweet can be specified.
 Also filters out controversial tweets.